ucam-department-of-psychiatry/camcops/docs/source/server/server_installation.rst

     REM Note that the country code (in this case "UK") must be 2 characters max.

-- Launch it like this (directly or via a batch file):
+- Launch a test server like this (directly or via a batch file):

   .. code-block:: bat